joshuagibbs/ash-local-pre-commit-config/README.md

 - `COLORIZE_OUTPUT`: Enables/disables colored terminal output
 - `SKIP_ASH_ENV_VAR`: The environment variable name used to bypass ASH checks

-### ASH Configuration File
+### ASH Configuration

-You can create a `.ash-config.json` file in your repository root to customize ASH behavior:
+ASH doesn't directly support a configuration file with the `--config` option.
+Instead, configuration is typically done through environment variables or command-line options.

+The pre-commit hook includes a reference to a `.ash-config.json` file for documentation purposes, but this file is not directly used by ASH.
+The sample file structure below shows what options might be available in ASH:

 ```json
 {